Bobby Shmurda: Release

-A hearing in the week of August 18, 2020 denied Shmurda parole.
+A hearing in the week of August 18, 2020, denied Shmurda parole.

-Shmurda's conditional release date was set to December 11, 2020, after serving his full sentence, by his parole board.
-However, after a review by the Department of Corrections, his credit for good institutional behavior was restored, qualifying him for conditional release on February 23, 2021, with the rest of his sentence to be served on parole.
+Shmurda's conditional release date was set to December 11, 2020, after serving his full sentence, by his parole board, but after a review by the Department of Corrections, his credit for good institutional behavior was restored, qualifying him for conditional release on February 23, 2021, with the rest of his sentence to be served on parole.

 Shmurda was released on February 23, 2021, under supervision by fellow community members in Kings County, New York.
-He will be under supervised release until February 23, 2026.
+His supervised release was scheduled to last until February 23, 2026.
 Rapper Quavo picked up Shmurda from prison on February 23, 2021.